-- 1. The student's age (in Grades PreK-3, suspension and expulsion generally should not be used).2 - 2.
+- 1. The student's age (in Grades PreK-3, suspension and expulsion generally should not be used). - 2.
 Previous serious behavior intervention infractions (including the nature of any prior misconduct, the number of prior instances of misconduct, and the progressive disciplinary measures implemented for such misconduct). - 3.
 Cultural or linguistic factors that may provide context to understand student behavior. - 4.
 The circumstances surrounding the incident. - 5.
 Imminent threat of serious harm. - 6.
-Other mitigating or aggravating circumstances such as references to, or the inclusion of, hate language and/or the display of images and symbols that promote hate and can be reasonably expected to cause substantial disruption to school or district operations or activities.
+Other mitigating or aggravating circumstances such as references to, or the inclusion of, language or the display of images and/or symbols that promote hate or discrimination, based on personal characteristics identified in Board Policy ACA, Nondiscrimination, Equity, and Cultural Proficiency, including racial slurs, that can be reasonably expected to cause substantial disruption of school or district operations or activities.
 This prohibition will not be used, however, to prevent responsible discussion of such language, images, or symbols for educational purposes.